CourtHive/tods-competition-factory/README.md

 Engines manage different concerns within a document structure representing a tournament and may contain **accessors, generators, getters, governors and test suites**.
 Engines can be used either synchronously or asynchronously.

-1. **competitionEngine** - for managaging resources which may be shared by multiple tournaments, such as venues (courts & other locations); includes scheduling.
+1. **competitionEngine** - managages resources which may be shared by multiple tournaments, such as venues (courts & other locations); includes scheduling.
-2. **tournamentEngine** - for managing tournament participants and general tournament information.
+2. **tournamentEngine** - manages tournament metadata, participants, events; many `drawEngine` methods are also exported directly.
-3. **drawEngine** - generates drawDefinitions and matchUp results, managing participant movement within and between structures.
+3. **drawEngine** - generates drawDefinitions and matchUp results; manages participant movement within and between structures.
 4. **mocksEngine** - generates tournaments, participants, events and drawDefinitions for testing purposes.

 ## Installation